8 reasons to visit Mt. Angel, Oregon

 Indulge in German fare

 Mt.
 Angel has two restaurants that serve up authentic German cuisine throughout the year.
-Order a plate of wiener schnitzel or a side of spätzle at The Glockenspiel Restaurant and Pub, which sits directly beneath the Glockenspiel tower.
-Pick from more than 10 types of bratwursts at the Mt.
+Enjoy elevated pub fare with a German twist, including soft Bavarian pretzels or a schnitzel sandwich, at the Glockenspiel Restaurant.
+Pick from more than 15 types of bratwursts at the Mt.
 Angel Sausage Company, which was once featured on Food Network’s “Outrageous Food.”
 If you don’t have time to sit down for a meal, visit the sausage company’s market, which is always stocked with German foods and beverages.

 Don lederhosen or a dirndl

 Dress in your Bavarian best while visiting Mt.
 Angel!
 From beer steins and feathered hats to goat suede bunderhosen and German dirndls, Touch of Bavaria sells traditional German and Bavarian clothing.
-The shop is located in the town’s historic Weissenfels blacksmith building, which is still home to restored 20th century equipment and machinery.
+The shop is in the town’s historic Weissenfels blacksmith building, which is still home to restored 20th-century equipment and machinery.

 Stroll the grounds of Mt.
 Angel Abbey

-Perched on a hilltop overlooking the town is the pristine grounds of Mount Angel Abbey.
+Perched on a hilltop overlooking the town are the pristine grounds of Mount Angel Abbey.
 Home to a Benedictine monastery, guests are welcome to take a self-guided walking tour, pray with the monks, visit a free natural history museum, peruse the library’s rare book collection or grab a coffee at the gift shop.
 Following a 1,500-year-old monastic tradition, the monks of Mount Angel also brew and sell artisanal beer.
-Plans are in the works to develop an onsite brewery and tasting room in the next few years.
+Benedictine Brewery is one of only six breweries in the United States owned and operated by monks, crafting beer from hops grown on Abbey land and water from the monks' well.

 Visit St. Mary Catholic Church